What is the course about?

 - Save, organise and back up your projects efficiently.

 What level is the course and do I need any particular skills?

 This course is aimed at anyone who wishes to learn how to put this exciting technology to creative use.

-It is ideal for beginners, although some familiarity with computers is useful and City Lit regularly runs short courses to introduce you to Apple Macs.
+It is ideal for beginners, although some familiarity with computers is necessary.

 You will need to follow written and verbal instructions in English, engage in class discussions and take notes in English.